sevenDatabase/SevenDB/scripts/bench/README.md

 - `-cmd` (string): command mix: `GETSET` | `GET` | `SET` | `PING` (default `GETSET`)
 - `-reactive` (bool): measure reactive latency with periodic probe (default `true`)
 - `-reactive-interval` (duration): probe interval (default `100ms`)
+- `-reactive-bench` (bool): emission latency (SET→watch) benchmark (default `false` – enable cautiously)
+- `-reactive-watchers` (int): watcher clients for emission benchmark (default `1`)
+- `-reactive-keyspace` (int): number of watch keys (default `10000`)
+- `-emit-max-inflight` (int): cap tracked SET tokens to bound memory (default `10000`)
+- `-op-timeout` (duration): connect & operation timeout for reactive benchmark (default `5s`)
 - `-json` (bool): print JSON results (default `false`)
 - `-seed` (int64): random seed (default: current time)

 ## Notes

-- Reactive latency uses a dedicated client sending `PING` at a fixed interval, running alongside the main load, to approximate perceived responsiveness during traffic spikes.
+- Reactive probe latency uses a dedicated client sending `PING` at a fixed interval, running alongside the main load, to approximate perceived responsiveness during traffic spikes.
+- Emission benchmark (when enabled) spawns watcher clients subscribing with `GET.WATCH` to a stripe of keys and measures end-to-end latency from issuing a tokenized `SET` to receiving its watch emission.
+- Emission benchmark is opt-in because it adds overhead and can increase memory usage if not bounded; use `-emit-max-inflight` to cap outstanding tokenized writes.
+- If `PING` is unsupported, the bench falls back to `HELLO` for the probe.
 - If `PING` is unsupported, the bench falls back to `HELLO` for the probe.
 - Keyspace is preloaded a bit during warmup so GETs are meaningful.
 - For consistent runs, fix `-seed` and pin CPU scaling on your test box.